Gardening in Tucson

 Be sure to inspect closely for any insect activity.
 Pick off any insects found.
 Hornworms can look exactly like rolled-up, green leaves from the side.
 Inspect plants at midnight or very early morning for hornworms which feed on the outer plant at night and move to the interior of the plant during daylight.
 Aphids can be removed by jets of water.

-One exception — leave the red Pipevine Swallowtail caterpillars alone.
-If they are on your garden cage or tomato support, they are merely looking for a place to pupate and will be a green or yellow chrysalis by the next morning.
-They don't eat human food plants anyway.
+One exception — leave the Pipevine Swallowtail caterpillars alone.
+If they are on your garden cage or tomato support,they are merely looking for a place to pupate and will be a chrysalis by the next morning.
+They don't eat human food plants and add interest to the garden.

 Pests and Plant Placement